0oSaraho0/Hangman/README.md

 # Existing bugs
  I noticed that it was possible to input a blank space on the game and it would give give a false value and loose a life.
 I tried to fix it by putting a min length of 1 onthe input box but this didn't work.  i will need to look into this further.

+ The subject title on the subject screen makes the screen disapear but does not select a subject.
+This needs to be sorted but for now i have put hovers over the subjects making them more attractive to click.
 # Fixed bugs